wp-plugins/powr-ecommerce/readme.txt

 The simple way to sell products, downloads, and subscriptions.

 == Description ==
- The simple way to sell products, downloads, and subscriptions.
+[youtube https://www.youtube.com/watch?v=IADVnxAYaCw] The simple way to sell products, downloads, and subscriptions.
 <br>
 <br>
 POWr eCommerce is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.